farahmalik11/project-3/README.md

 Based on the findings of this analysis, below are the key recommendations for Burton Snowboards to focus on which will help them retain current customers and gain new ones.

-<u>**_1.
-Focus for Snowboarders_**</u>
+<span style = 'color: dodgerblue'><u>**_1.
+Focus for Snowboarders_**</u></span>

 Whether for current snowboarding customers or new, our model should be used to classify Reddit users in the snowboarding community for targeted advertising.
-- Burton should continue with current digital transformation efforts to increase E-commerce and direct-to-consumer business by doing the following:
+Burton should continue with current digital transformation efforts to increase E-commerce and direct-to-consumer business by doing the following:
 1. <u>**Marketing**</u>: Advertise **promotional offers** and **exclusive discounts** to the snowboard community for gear and accessories
-    2. <u>**Partnerships**</u>: Partnering with professionals and snowboard schools to package **lessons and rentals/equipment** if done through Burton
+2. <u>**Partnerships**</u>: Partner with professionals and snowboard schools to package **lessons and rentals/equipment** if bought through Burton
 3. <u>**Content Creation**</u>: Create and deliver targeted content (video tutorials, blog articles, social media posts) on **technical tips and tutorials**

-<u>**_2.
-Focus for/on Skiers_**</u>
+<span style = 'color: dodgerblue'><u>**_2.
+Focus for/on Skiers_**</u></span>

 In the USA, there are roughly twice as many skiers as snowboarders (15 vs. 8M)(_[6](https://www.statista.com/topics/1770/winter-sports/#topicOverview)_), therefore, it is critical that Burton expand their reach to more skiers using our model.
-- While the equipment needs of skiers and snowboarders are different, Burton must conduct outreach to more skiers about their high-performance apparel and accessories, which can be enjoyed by skiers and snowboarders alike.
+While the equipment needs of skiers and snowboarders are different, Burton must conduct outreach to more skiers about their high-performance apparel and accessories, which can be enjoyed by skiers and snowboarders alike.
 The following actions are recommended:
 1. <u>**Partnerships**</u>: Leverage the skiing communities interest in trip-planning by **partnering with ski resorts and travel agencies** to create exclusive packages that include discounted apparel from Burton, as well as exclusive offers on lift tickets, equipment rentals, and lodging.
-        - <u>**Global Expansion**</u>: Leverage any traction gained by these partnerships to expand Burton's **global presence and reputation**, especially in European countries with a high participation of winter activity (e.g., Austria, France, Italy, Switzerland (_[7](https://www.factmr.com/report/229/snowboard-equipment-market)_).
+    - <u>**Global Expansion**</u>: Leverage any traction gained by these partnerships to expand Burton's **global presence and reputation**, especially in European countries with a high participation of winter activity (e.g., Austria, France, Italy, Switzerland) (_[7](https://www.factmr.com/report/229/snowboard-equipment-market)_).
     - Options include expanding retail stores in these locations (either at the resorts or in the general area), and/or by hosting joint skiing and snowboarding events in these areas.
 2. <u>**Website Promotion**</u>: Promote skiing section of Burton's website by directing skiers to **special/exclusive apparel and accessory offers**
 3. <u>**Travel Guide**</u>: Develop travel and destination guides highlighting the **best ski resorts or locations** for winter activity.
 Provide insights on optimal times of the year to plan the activity, and showcase the utility and **advantages of Burton** products as essential gear.

 By leveraging our model, Burton Snowboards can gain valuable insights into consumer preferences in real-time and target both the snowboarding and skiing communities.
 This empowers the company to effectively target advertisements, tailor promotional offers, and strategically pursue partnerships that maximize outreach and influence.
 With a deeper understanding of their target audience, Burton Snowboards can optimize their marketing efforts and enhance their overall brand positioning in the market.